rrickgauer/api.mlb-data/README.md

 You can specify the number of records to return by setting the `perPage` option.
 Currently, the default is 100, and the maximum is 1000.

+### Page

+If the requested dataset returned is greater than the amount specified in `perPage`, then the remaining results will be available on the next page.

+All results return 2 items:
+1. `pagination`
+1. `results`

+The pagination items are the links for you to access all the rows in your requested dataset.

 ### Aggregates

 The default data returned in the modules is seasonal.
 For instance, if you look at the batting data of Barry Bonds, the data returned is the batting stats season by season.
 If you want the data fields to be the sum of each field for the player's entire career, you can use the `aggregate` flag.